melifluos/subgraph-sketching/README.md

 torch-spline-conv==1.2.2+pt113cpu

-Example commands to install the dependencies in a new conda environment (tested on Linux machine without GPU).
+Example commands to install the dependencies in a new conda environment (tested on a Linux machine without GPU).
 ```
 conda create --name ss python=3.9
 conda activate ss